MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-concepts.md

 ## Bot logic

-Bot logic refers to the underlying rules and decision-making processes that govern a bot's behavior and interactions.
-It defines how the bot processes user input, generates responses, and engages in conversations.
+Bot logic incorporates the fundamental rules and decision-making frameworks that dictate a bot's actions and interactions.
+It outlines how the bot interprets user input, formulates responses, and participates in conversations.

 In Teams, the bot logic processes incoming activities from one or more of your bot channels and in response generates outgoing activities.
 It's still true of bots derived from the Teams activity handler class, which first checks for Teams activities.
 After checking for Teams activities, it passes all other activities to the Bot Framework's activity handler.